CheeseCake87/flask-vite-transporter/README.md

 The Vite app will be compiled, and the files will be moved to the Flask app.
 Visiting the Flask app from the link in the terminal should show the changes.

+## Things to note

+When including credentials in fetch requests in the vite app.
+You must visit the serve app first to set the credentials.

+For example, if the serve app is running on `http://127.0.0.1:5001`, you must visit this address first.

+This won't be needed in production, as it's expected that the Vite app will be served from the same domain.